d-callan/correlation-matrix-as-network/README.md

 ## Some things I really need to do
 Outside of playing w gpt-pilot, I think this is a cool app and want to do some housekeeping so that it can actually be destributed as a package.
 So I need to:
 * write some tests
-* add labels to the nodes in the network diagram
 * make the network interactive so you get a scatter plot when you click an edge
 * add a legend
 * make the network prettier